AdaptivElite/dynamic/README.md

 ===
 Replaces require with `dynamic` and `superDynamic`.
 * dynamic : Allows the system to load objects or classes with the dynamic system which will reload them on file change in a clean way.
 * superDynamic : Allows the system to use a class as a dependency that can be updated but will not reload existing objects created via the `new` operator.
+* dynamicFile : This sets a raw file up for watching, which will help with frequent accessed files via a local cache.
+* dynamicDir : Watches a directory for both JavaScript changes and raw file changes.

 Example
 =======